awesomeWM/awesome/docs/02-contributing.md

   `Signed-off-by: Your Name <you@example.com>` line to the commit message (or just use the option `-s` when commiting);
 - make sure that you have tests for the bug you are fixing.
+- if possible, add a unit test to the test suite under spec/.

 ### Patches